-If you decided to visit Antarctica you’d struggle to survive without specialist clothing and equipment.
-However, penguins mange to live there perfectly well as they have adapted to survive and thrive in their harsh environment.
+If you decided to visit Antarctica, you’d struggle to survive without specialist clothing and equipment.
+However, penguins manage to live there perfectly well as they have adapted to survive and thrive in their harsh environment.
+Animals and plants have special adaptations to allow them to thrive in their natural environment.

 I’ve compiled a list of 10 amazing animal adaptations demonstrating just a little of the diversity of animal life on our planet.